 An Urban Legend said that the real Mike Dawson who starred in Dark Seed had one after making the game and left game design, having a Mental Breakdown.
 The part about leaving game design is true; however, he didn't have a mental breakdown and begun to teach game design and wrote books on computer programming.
 Mike Dawson's character has a complete breakdown in the sequel, but that version of Mike isn't a creator - he's just a guy who lives with his mom.

-Hideo Kojima was originally pressured into co-directing Metal Gear Solid 4 due to a severe fan backlash, which included death threats, and his original script for the game was rather depressing.
+Hideo Kojima was originally pressured into co-directing Metal Gear Solid 4: Guns of the Patriots due to a severe fan backlash, which included death threats, and his original script for the game was rather depressing.
 He originally wanted Snake and Otacon to be tried for war crimes and executed at the end of the game, but the development team protested, and it got changed to a happier ending showing them retiring (which could be interpreted as another product of Kojima's frustration).

 According to Masato Kato, the head writer for Chrono Trigger, Radical Dreamers was influenced by feelings of frustration he had harbored while working on the previous project - this, he claims, influenced the darker tone of Dreamers and subsequently Chrono Cross when compared to the (relatively) lighthearted Trigger.